starshipagentic/pypistarshipagentic/SYSTEM_KNOWLEDGE.md

 - When you run an alias (e.g., `mission`), you're executing a separate script, not using Click's command structure
 - The main CLI (`starshipagentic`) uses Click's standard command groups and commands
 - Do NOT use `aliases=[]` parameter in Click command decorators - Click doesn't support this
+- All validation tools and documentation generators should use pyproject.toml as the source of truth for aliases

 ### Example